rgbprocessing/rgbprocessing.github.io/_projects/1_project.md

 <div class="caption">
     <strong>Figure X:</strong> Detailed view of the Time Reducing Residual Block N for N as 1 through 6.
 </div>

+**Augmentation**

+To improve model generalization and robustness and decrease overfitting, we implemented several data augmentation techniques during training:

+Time Flipping: Each light curve was flipped along the time axis to expose the model to both forward and reversed transit scenarios.

+Variable Downsampling and Offsets: We used strides of 8, 9, or 10 and multiple random offsets, simulating the effect of time running at different speeds and producing light curves with varying sampling densities.
+This approach also increased the representation of incomplete transits, helping the model learn to handle edge cases and irregular data spans.
+Because the signals were median-filtered (kernel size 101), the incremental effect of offset variation is modest, but still introduces some diversity.

+Additive Linear Trend: For each wavelength channel, we injected a random linear signal with a maximum slope set equal to the channel’s own range.
+The maximum was set per wavelength, but the randomization was done per planet observation.

+Additive Sinusoidal Trend: For each wavelength channel we injected a random sinusoidal signal with low frequency.

+Planet Parameter Noise: Small, zero-mean Gaussian noise (σ = 0.1) was added to each set of normalized planet parameters fed into the model.
+This reduces overfitting and allows the network to be more robust to small errors or uncertainty in planet/star parameters.

+**Ensembling methods**

+To aggregate the model predictions for each planet, we explored several ensembling approaches seen in our submission notebook.
+We found that the basic average provided the best results due to how we were predicting our values and sigmas.
+Each planet had predictions from (potentially) multiple observations, 5 different offsets of stride 10, and multiple model predictions.
+Methods we tried:

+Basic Average: A simple average of all predictions for each wavelength channel for each planet, both for the value and the sigma.
+Best Sigma Selection: Selecting only the single set of predictions (per planet) with the lowest mean predicted uncertainty across all wavelengths.
+Best N Average: A simple average of the N rows of data per planet that had the lowest mean sigma values.
+Weighted Averaging: Weighted each prediction by the inverse of its predicted uncertainty, computing weighted means and associated uncertainties for each wavelength.

 ## Citations